Mr-Borman/Matrix-Calculator/README.md

-# A simple matrix calculator in the terminal
+# A simple matrix calculator in the terminal.
 He can:
 1. Addition of two matrices (+ rewriting the first)
 2. Subtracting two matrices (+ rewriting the first)
 3. Matrix assignment